t3eHawk/pydin/README.md

-devoe
+PyDin
 =====

-Devoe is a Python ETL framework that allows you to develop, setup and maintain ETL processes.
+PyDin is a Python ETL framework that allows you to develop, setup and maintain ETL processes.

 This module was originally a simple standalone script on a small server to run